 Students' grades are not to be posted publicly.
 The Family Educational Rights and Privacy Act of 1974 (FERPA) forbids release of educational records unless authorized by statute.
-Consult the University Policy Library for FERPA policy.http://www.missouristate.edu/registrar/FERPA.html for current policy.
+Consult the University Policy Library for FERPA policy.

 4.5.2.
 Research

 4.5.2.1.
 Intellectual Integrity and Ethical Conduct